 2007.
 The U.S. watch and clock industry reached $661 million.

 2008.
 The U.S. watch and clock industry reached $713 million.

 2009.
-Global economic crisis caused the caused U.S. clock and watch industry collapse.
-Exports reached all time low at $318 million.
+The global economic crisis caused the U.S. clock and watch industry to collapse.
+Exports reached an all-time low at $318 million.

 2012.
 Swiss watch exports reached $23 billion.
 Exports to China reached US$1.8 billion.